Slavery in Poland: Crimean slave trade

+The Crimean slave trade is estimated to have been as large in numbers as the Transatlantic slave trade until the 18th century, when the Atlantic slave trade exploded and surpassed the Crimean slave trade in numbers.

+In 1783, the Crimean Khanate was dissolved after the Russian annexation of Crimea, which finnally eliminated the Crimean slave trade.

+Features and slavery laws

-The slaves came primarily from the ranks of prisoners of war, and were treated as a commodity destined mostly for the largest slave market of its age: Prague.
-Later, between the 11th and 12th century, ransom was popularised due to acceptance of Christianity, but it covered mostly prisoners of prominence.
-Some people could also become enslaved due to their inability to pay off their debts, and occasionally enslavement was used instead of a death sentence.
-Children of niewolni would also belong to that class.
-They belonged to the king or knights.
+The slaves came primarily from the ranks of prisoners of war, and were treated as a commodity destined mostly for the largest slave market of its age—the Prague slave trade.

+Later, between the 11th and 12th century, ransom was popularised due to acceptance of Christianity, but it covered prisoners of prominence mostly.
+Some people could also become enslaved due to their inability to pay off their debts, and occasionally enslavement was used as substitute to a death sentence.

+Children of niewolni was in default categorized as part of the slavery class, since they belonged to the king or knights.

 Niewolni owned by the king were organized in units of tens and hundreds.
 Those who were not owned by the monarch were among the few in the Kingdom of Poland that could not rely on royal justice.

 Niewolni had a limited right to relocate themselves, and could own possessions.
-Over time, their numbers decreased, due in part to some escaping and also because their owners saw it as more profitable to use them as peasants (czeladź, servi casati) rather than servants.
+Over time, their numbers decreased due to various reasons.
+Some of them were able to escape and some were favored as their owners saw them to be more profitable when they are used as peasants (czeladź, servi casati) rather than servants.
 Czeladź would have their own house, and would be little different from regular peasants or serfs.